Updated: Jan 16

 Wet sand in the hourglass and time stands still.
 While we feel the inertia of time pulling us forward we are in some ways in suspended animation.
 We wait for the outcome of the election and where we go collectively as a nation.
 It’s true, time waits for no one, so we’ll live our lives the best we can.
 We’ll try to cherish the moments that fill our lives and continue to express ourselves creatively and (in a few days) politically as to how we proceed as a society.

 If the sand in the hourglass is wet and clumpy, it will eventually dry, time will flow more naturally.
 We’ll be able to plan gatherings (hopefully paint parties).
 Patronize our favorite haunts without face coverings.
 Baseball will again start in April instead of July, and with fans.
 People will again go to concerts and festivals.
 Time will heal us and tend the wounds of divisiveness and it’ll allow us to be who we can be, who we should be.
 Time will distance us from the mistakes of our past.
 With every falling grain of sand, bring the promise of evolution filling the space once occupied by revolution.

 Digital print, 11" x 17"

 Hourglasses are timers that poetically show us how much time we have.
-Perhaps times running out on this awful year. perhaps times running out on a racially divided country.
-Times up for politics that foster hate and misinformation.
-Start the timer on 3-hour paint classes with folks from any walks of life.
-Regardless of their color, age, gender, religion or political persuasion.
+Perhaps, time is running out on this awful year.
+Perhaps, time is running out on a racially divided country.
+Time is up for the politics that foster hate and misinformation.
+Start the timer on 3-hour paint classes for all folks, regardless of their color, age, gender, religion or political persuasion.
 It’s time to come together and sing our favorite song on a clear twilight evening to our favorite music at our favorite outdoor venues.